arsh342/Echo-multi-model-ai/README.md

   - **Visual feedback** - Clear indicators when content is copied
   - **Social media integration** - Share to Twitter, LinkedIn, WhatsApp, and more

-- **Authentication & Security**
+- **Simple & Secure**
-  - Firebase Authentication integration
+  - No authentication required - works immediately
-  - JWT-based API security
+  - Local user ID persistence for data continuity
   - Input validation and sanitization
   - CORS protection